idsc-frazzoli/gpu_lock/README.md

 # GPU Lock
-This package manages "currently used" information for our GPUs, to stop us from accidentaly starting a process on a GPU that another user is currently using for their research.
+This package manages GPU access between users, to stop us from accidentaly starting a process on a GPU that another user is currently using for their research.
 This approach is superior to using nvidia-smi as a GPU will remain locked even if we are not using the GPU during brief interruptions in our scripts (for example finding a new set of hyperparameters when running hyperparameter optimization).

 This package manages GPU access between users by placing files in /var/tmp/gpu_locks. **It DOES NOT restrict your program to only run on the GPU you aquired a lock for.
 You MUST use a mechanism such as CUDA_VISIBLE_DEVICES in tensorflow or manual device placement in pytorch using .to(device) to ensure that you only use the GPU you aquired a lock for.** All of the locking is consensus based - it only works if everyone is using this library.
 Having a lock does not systematically stop another user from using the GPU you "locked".